UnitConversion/unitConversion/documents/general/latmodref.rst

 * **retrieveTwiss**

-    Retrieve twiss parameters if the it is available from a given model.
+    Retrieve Twiss parameters if the it is available from a given model.

     **keywords** for searching: ::